scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Clarify use of wildcard ISD and ISD-AS text representation
 - Remove redundant PCB overview figure 6 and reorganized paragraphs in 2.2.
 PCBs
 - Small clarifications and nits
-- Figures: small changes to use aasvg
+- Figures: small changes to use aasvg in all figures
+- Appendix "Path-Lookup Examples": use wildcard AS 0 instead of * in figures in

 ## draft-dekater-scion-controlplane-10
 {:numbered="false"}